 Post-traumatic stress disorder (PTSD) is a psychiatric disorder that affects people who have suffered or witnessed a traumatic event in their lives (for example, a war, kidnapping, accident, etc.).
-People that suffer from PTSD have frequent nightmares about the traumatic experience lived in the past.
+People that have PTSD have frequent nightmares about the traumatic experience lived in the past.

 Most of the people that have suffered a trauma won’t develop PTSD.
 Besides, it is not the severity of the trauma suffered that triggers the disorder.
 It is more related to the sensitivity of the person affected and the resources to overcome the trauma.

 It can also depend on genetic factors, personality, if the person has suffered previous traumas, and the personal situation the patient is living in the moment.
-It can develop at any age, although it is more common in young people, maybe because they have the possibility to get exposed to traumatic events.
+It can develop at any age, although it is more common in young people, maybe because they can get exposed to traumatic events.
 It is also more frequent in socially isolated individuals.

-The causes of post-traumatic stress disorder are unknown and experts don’t know why some people that have suffered trauma will develop PTSD and others won’t.
-It is believed that genes and the family situation are important factors.
-It is possible that past traumas increase the risk of suffering a second trauma afterward.
+The causes of post-traumatic stress disorder are unknown, and experts don’t know why some people that have suffered trauma will develop PTSD and others won’t.
+It is believed that genes and the family situation are essential factors.
+Past traumas may increase the risk of suffering a second trauma afterwards.

-In people without PTSD, the hormones and stress neurochemicals secreted by the nervous system after a stressful event will come back to normal levels after a certain period of time.
+In people without PTSD, the hormones and stress neurochemicals secreted by the nervous system after a stressful event will come back to normal levels after a certain period.
 However, people with PTSD will keep secreting these hormones.

 The triggers of this condition can include: